 Given that, what is the best starting point?
 Firstly let’s consider the overall opportunity using data we can agree on.

 This is a question for which we can give a relatively accurate figure.
 Based on data released by the Department for Business, Energy and Industrial Strategy, the number of private sector businesses in the UK at the start of 2019 was 5.9 million.
 This had increased from 5.7 million in 2018.
 Given a further 18 months has passed, it should have increased in 2020.

 At the same time, as we are also in the early stages of a recession brought on by the COVID-19 pandemic, it is reasonable to assume any increases will have been offset by closures.

 However, on the same data released, we can see that almost 4.5 million of these businesses have no employees.
 This can be true of companies with only Directors involved, but also can be true of companies that are used by individuals, for example for IR35.

-Therefore the true number of companies which are saleable is all those with one or more employees (1.4m) plus a small proportion of the remaining 4.5 million.
+Therefore the true number of companies that are saleable is all those with one or more employees (1.4m) plus a small proportion of the remaining 4.5 million.
 It is reasonable therefore to assume the true figure is below 2 million and above 1.5 million.

 Another way of calculating is by looking at the ‘Legal Form’ of businesses.
 From the same research provided by the government we can see:

 This would also provide a figure in the range stated, therefore we can estimate the total number of viable actively trading businesses at 1.75 million.

 This is a more difficult question to answer, at least with any full certainty, however again we can provide reasonable estimates.